Homeopathy is once again becoming popular in the United States.

 What happens if your toddler gets into a homeopathic remedy and consumes the entire vial?

 Or, he or she might develop mild, harmless and transient symptoms.
 (But most likely not.)

 Because, believe it or not, this only adds up to one dose.

 Swallowing the entire vial at one time, even if it contains hundreds of pellets, is still the equivalent of only one homeopathic dose.

 However, if the pellets are taking individually at regular increments this adds up to multiple doses.

 Too many doses of a homeopathic remedy can cause what homeopaths cause “provings.”

-This means you can experience the same symptoms the remedy is meant to cure.
+This means you can experience the same symptoms the remedy is intended to cure.